-39. An erosion control and drainage plan should be prepared for the project.
+41. An erosion control and drainage plan should be prepared for the project.
 The plan should be reviewed and approved by the project geotechnical engineer and engineering geologist.
-Because of the potential slope instability at the site, erosion control and drainage systems will need to be maintained, repaired and replaced in the future after instability occurs.
+Because of the potential slope instability and coastal flooding hazard at the site, erosion control and drainage systems will need to be maintained, repaired and replaced in the future after instability occurs.

-40. We recommend a concrete v-ditch be constructed at the top of the uppermost retaining walls that will collect surface water which flows downslope as a result of direct rainfall or surface water spilling onto the top of the bluff from above.
+42. We recommend a concrete v-ditch be constructed at the top of the uppermost retaining walls that will collect surface water which flows downslope as a result of direct rainfall or surface water spilling onto the top of the bluff from above.